 Nothing beats a good batch of homemade caramel corn.
-Sweet and salty all at once, this version uses only natural sugars, leaving it with a slighty mellow yet rich flavor from the real maple syrup.
+Sweet and salty all at once, this version uses sugars with minimal processing, leaving it with a slighty mellow yet rich flavor from the real maple syrup.

 I got this basic recipe from Kelly the Kitchen Kop and changed it just slightly for my own tastes.
 I love to make this when I get a sweet tooth and I feel much better about it knowing I use only real, whole ingredients and there’s no high fructose corn syrup in it!
 It’s my new favorite Saturday night snack.

 - ¼ cup organic popping corn

 - 2 Tbsp butter or coconut oil (for popping)

 - (you’ll want about 6 cups of popped corn)

 - The caramel:

 - ¼ cup butter

 - ¼ tsp sea salt